Topology of moduli of parabolic connections with fixed determinant: Introduction

 Let $D \subset X$ be a fixed finite subset of $X$.
 A \textit{parabolic vector bundle} $E_*$ over $X$ is a holomorphic vector bundle $E$ with a weighted filtration over each point of $D$.
 A \textit{parabolic connection with fixed determinant $\xi$} is a pair $(E_*,\nabla)$ such that $E_*$ is a parabolic bundle with determinant $\xi$ and $\nabla: E \longrightarrow E \otimes K(D)$ is a logarithmic connection on $E$, where $K$ is the canonical line bundle over $X$.

-The moduli space of semistable parabolic connections has singularities in general, but if we consider that the weights are generic, the moduli space is smooth.
-In particular, the moduli space of stable parabolic connections is smooth.
+Next we consider the moduli space of semistable parabolic connections over $X$ (see \cite{B02, I13, S22}).
+This moduli space has singularities in general, but if we consider that the weights are generic, the moduli space is smooth.
+In particular, the moduli space of stable parabolic connections with generic weight is smooth.
 We consider the full flag filtration over each point of $D$.
-We also consider that parabolic weights are rational and the sum of all weights is an integer, i.e., for a generic set of rational weights $\alpha =\{(\alpha_1(p),\alpha_2(p),\dots,\alpha_{r_p}(p))\}_{p\in D}$ we assume
+Here the generic set of weights is given by $\alpha =\{\alpha_i(p) \in [0,1) \ \big\vert \ 1\leq i \leq r,\ p \in D\}$, where $r$ denotes the rank of the vector bundle.